-The Motor Controllers are state-of-the-art sinusoidal commuted speed controllers.
-The engine current is regulated to a sine wave to guarantee an optimum and highly efficient activation of the engine with this commutation principle.
+The Motor controllers are state-of-the-art sinusoidal commuted speed controllers.
+The engine current is regulated to a sine wave to guarantee an optimal and highly efficient activation of the engine with this commutation principle.

 Due to the integrated current monitoring, the motor is prevented from “overrunning”.
-The main benefits of sinusoidal commutated speed controllers compared with block commutation are significantly smoother motor running and less motor warming.
+The main benefits of sinusoidal commutated speed controllers compared to block commutation are significantly smoother motor running and less motor warming.

 Motor with n pole pairs (positioned at 60°/n exactly known; commutation every 60°/n).

 Block-shaped phase current (torque ripple, vibrations and hums).

 Block commutation with or without Hall sensors is characterized by an abrupt switching of the motor current every 60° (or after every 60°/n).

 Sinusoidal phase currents (120° phase displacement, similar to synchronous motors with variable frequency, no torque ripple, high synchronism, high starting torque).